 Also, wearing latex gloves while handling the glass will prevent fingerprints and smudges.

-3. WHAT PAINT TO USE ON A GLASS VASE?
+3. WHAT KIND OF PAINT DO YOU USE TO PAINT A GLASS VASE?

 Obviously, I used spray paint for this project, but for the most part, any paint will do, but you MUST follow the instructions on the paint can.
 Some paint requires an undercoat or an overcoat, so pay close attention to the type of paint you choose.
 If you’re looking for an AMAZING alternative to spray paint try Rust-Oleum Chalked Matte Paint.